scubajorgen/MapDatumConvert/README.md

 ## Map Datum Convert Demo

 ### Goal
-Demo utility that converts Rijksdriehoeksmeting coorinates to WGS84 and vice versa.
+Demo utility that converts Rijksdriehoeksmeting coordinates to WGS84 and vice versa.
 It also demonstates the map projections Mercator, Web Mercator, Transverse Mercator and Oblique Stereographic (the latter is used for RD).
-I wrote it for own understanding and understanding of RD in Oziexplorer and get hands on experience with map projections.
+I wrote it for own understanding of RD in Oziexplorer and get hands on experience with map projections.
+It contains the methods for Map Datum Conversion, a method for each step.

 The code can be used as library, but it also contains a simple, quick and dirty demo that projects the 'landsdeel_gegeneraliseerd' data (the outline of the Netherlands) from [the PDOK dataset 'gebiedsindeling'](https://www.pdok.nl/geo-services/-/article/cbs-gebiedsindelingen).
 The demo allows for comparison of two projectons.
 On the image below: Mercator vs Web Mercator.

 ![projections](images/screen.png)

+### Background
+Coordinates in the real world are expressed in [latitude, longitude, height], with respect to an Ellipoid that fits the globe or part of the globe.
+These values can be projected on a 2D plane by means of a _Map Projection_.
+This results in [Easting, Northing] in meter, or [x, y] or [y,x] coordinates.
+For Map Datum conversion [latitude, longitude, height] are converted to Carthesian coordinates [X, Y, Z] which are coordinates in 3D space.
+These coordinates can be converted by rotation and translation.

 ### Code
-The main flow for Map Datum conversion is shown in the diagram.
-Step 1 is the the reverse map projection (Easting, Northing ->  lat, lon) and is implemented in the class **StereographicProjection**.
+The main flow for Map Datum conversion is shown in the diagram, in this case RD to WGS84 conversion.
+Step 1 is the the reverse map projection (Easting, Northing ->  latitude, longitude) and is implemented in the class **StereographicProjection**.
 The remaining steps are implemented in **MapDatumConvert**.
+Step 2 converts latitude/longitude on on the ellipsoid to Carthesian coordinates, Step 3 is the actual conversion, in casu RD to WGS84.
+Step 4 converts the converted Carthesian coordinates to latitude/longtitude.

 ![FLow](images/method.png)